Missouri Department of Natural Resources fact sheet

 Times Beach hazardous waste site

-During an investigation in 1982, EPA discovered the city of Times Beach, located 20 miles southwest of St. Louis next to the Meramec River in St. Louis County, was contaminated with dixon.
+During an investigation in 1982, EPA discovered the city of Times Beach, located 20 miles southwest of St. Louis next to the Meramec River in St. Louis County, was contaminated with dioxin.
 From 1972 to 1976, the city contracted with a waste oil hauler, Russell Bliss, to spray oil on unpaved roads for dust control.
 It was later learned the waste oil contained dioxin.

 In November and early December 1982, EPA sampled the roads and right-of-ways in Times Beach.
 Soon afterward, the Meramec River flooded the city.
 EPA expedited the sample analyses and found dioxin at levels from less than 1 part per billion (ppb) to 127 ppb.
 On Dec.
 23, 1982, the EPA announced it had identified dangerous levels of dioxin in Times Beach's soil.